populse/populse_db/docs/html/_sources/index.rst.txt

 Overview
 --------

-* SQLAlchemy based database API for Populse
-* It can support every database type, as it takes an engine as entry
+* Can support every database type, as it takes an engine as entry
 * Populse_db is ensured to work with Python 2.7 and Python >= 3.4
 * Populse_db is ensured to work on the platforms Linux, OSX, and Windows